 - Recorded teaching – staff make their own videos.
 These are recorded lessons which may focus on a particular area of learning or where staff explain the daily learning to the children.
 Using recorded teaching, families can access this learning at a chosen time throughout the day or pause and repeat the learning if further clarification is required.
 Children can ask questions about the learning using class comments and staff answer these as quickly as possible

 - Written explanations in the classwork along with the learning the children need to undertake

 - Live teaching – online lesson.
-These sessions are shared in advance with the children and allow children to come together as a class for 2-3 sessions per week.
+These sessions are shared in advance with the children and allow children to come together as a class.
+For children in Years 1-6 this is at least once per day and for our Reception children this would be 2-3 times per week.
 Staff can use this time to check in with the children, share teaching input and give feedback to the children on the learning they have engaged with

 - Links to other websites with commercially made resources e.g. BBC Bitesize, Phonics Play, Espresso which have teaching points relevant to the uploaded learning and linked to the plans for the children’s learning